Vaa Raja Vaa

 Vaa Raja Vaa is a 1969 Indian Tamil-language children's film written, directed and produced by A. P. Nagarajan for CNV Productions.
 The film features an ensemble cast including Master Prabhakar, Baby Sumathi, Sirkazhi Govindarajan, V. S. Raghavan, K. D. Santhanam and Suruli Rajan.
 It was released on 6 December 1969 and became a commercial success.
 The film was remade in Telugu as Balaraju Katha (1970), with Prabhakar reprising his role.

 Plot

-Raja is a 10-year-old tourist guide in Mahabalipuram.
-An elder sculptor has a small rock sculpture tablet on which are engraved adages.
+Raja is a 10-year-old boy in Mahabalipuram.
+To support his family that lives in abject poverty, he becomes a tourist guide.
+An elderly sculptor has a small rock sculpture tablet on which are engraved adages.
 Raja enters a discussion with him, wondering if those pearls of wisdom still hold relevance.
-The sculptor tells him that those sayings are eternal and immortal.
+The sculptor tells him that the sayings are eternal and immortal.
 Unconvinced, Raja sets out to find the truth for himself.
 Ultimately, he realises that all those sayings are still valid.